 George Lazenby has spent four decades as an enigma.
-An Australian actor who was plucked from nowhere to play James Bond, Lazenby famously rejected an offer to continue starring as the secret agent following On Her Majesty’s Secret Service and never reached the same level of fame he briefly touched in 1969.
+An Australian actor who was plucked from nowhere to play James Bond, Lazenby famously rejected an offer to continue starring as the secret agent following On Her Majesty’s Secret Service.
+He never reached the same level of fame he briefly touched in 1969.
 Lazenby provides his version of events and sheds light on why he walked away from the iconic 007 role in the Hulu documentary Becoming Bond.

 The tales Lazenby spins in Becoming Bond reach such moments of ridiculousness that the interviewer asks him if the stories are real.
 Lazenby simply replies, “How could I remember it if it wasn’t true?”

 By 2017 we have become accustomed to the idea of a new Bond, but at the time of his casting Lazenby was replacing the Bond – Sean Connery.
-How Lazenby was chosen for the role even involved some enjoyable chicanery.
+How Lazenby was chosen for the role even involved chicanery.
 He swiped a suit belonging to Connery and lied about his acting experience (On Her Majesty’s Secret Service was his first film).
 After filming On Her Majesty’s Secret Service without a contract, he turned down a multi-picture deal and a one-million dollar bonus.

 Passing on that deal cemented his place as an anomaly.
 Who in their right mind would pass on a chance at this type success?